sasha42/Bio-geolocation/README.md

 ## Workflow
 You will need to sequence the genome and get an output from your lab.
 For example: [Mushroom Observer observation with DNA sequence of a new species of Suillus.](http://mushroomobserver.org/243577)

 Then [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) is used to find closely related sequences.
+These are downloaded and then fed into the [GenBank database](https://www.ncbi.nlm.nih.gov/nuccore/JQ711926) to get the country.

 All of this data is then used to [generate phylogenetic trees](http://www.phylogeny.fr/simple_phylogeny.cgi)